Kunull/Blog/blog/2024-02-19-setting-up-an-api-hacking-lab-in-kali-linux.md

 ### Importing the crAPI collection into Postman

-Before we get strted, we need to import the collection of requests the crAPI endpoints in the Postman dashboard.
+Before we get started, we need to import the collection of requests the crAPI endpoints in the Postman dashboard.

 ![2](https://github.com/Knign/Blog/assets/110326359/5693aa9c-8fe1-409e-91c0-3dbfb59a2e30)